scaleoutsystems/fedn/docs/quickstart.rst

 .. _package-creation:

-Initialize FEDn with the client code bundle and seed model
+Initialize FEDn with the compute package and seed model
 ----------------------------------------------------------

-Next, we will prepare the client.
+Next, we will prepare the training client.
 The key part of a FEDn Project is the client definition - code that contains entrypoints for training and (optionally) validating a model update on the client.

+[!NOTE] The preparation of the compute package and seed model is a one-time requirement.
+All training clients use the same compute package and seed model.

 Locate into ``examples/mnist-pytorch`` and familiarize yourself with the project structure.
 The dependencies needed in the client environment are specified in ``client/python_env.yaml``.

 In order to train a federated model using FEDn, your Studio project needs to be initialized with a compute package and a seed model.
 The compute package is a bundle of the client specification, and the seed model is a first version of the global model.

 Create a package of the fedn project (assumes your current working directory is in the root of the project /examples/mnist-pytorch):